 2. A 28 year old obese female came for gynecological evaluation to her family doctor.
 She has 88 kg weight, BP: 140/100 mmHg, HR 123/min and RR: 30 /min.
 On ultrasound, multiple follicles were seen inside the right ovary.
 The largest one of these is called:

 - Immature follicle

-3. A female got pregnant after 1 year of her marriage.
-She had history of irregular menstrual cycles and excessive bleeding previously.
+3. A female got pregnant after 1 year of marriage.
+She had a history of irregular menstrual cycles and excessive bleeding previously.
 The secretory phase of the endometrial cycle during the menstrual cycle is maintained by which of the following hormone?